V. Krishnaswamy Iyer: Early career

 Krishnaswamy Iyer began practicing as a lawyer in 1885.
 He did not do well initially, but in 1888, when S. Ramaswamy Aiyengar, a prominent lawyer, on his appointment as District Munsiff, handed over his brief to Krishnaswamy, Krishnaswamy got the break he desired much.
 Krishnaswamy's rise was then, meteoric.
 He was elected Secretary of the Vakil's Association and in 1891, founded the Madras Law Journal with another lawyer, P. R. Sundaram Iyer.

 The Arbuthnot Bank crash

-Krishnaswami became known when he was the contending advocate in the Arbuthnot bank case.
+Krishnaswami became known when he was the contending advocate in the legal investigation of the collapse of Arbuthnot & Co, one of Madras's leading banks.
 In 1906, this popular bank crashed and depositors lost huge sums.
 Krishnaswami played a role in ensuring that the principal partner was imprisoned.
 The event led to his assisting in setting up the Indian Bank.

-In the Summer of 1907, it was his devastating cross examination of Sir George Arbuthnot that led Justice Subramania Iyer to proceed with insolvency action against him.
+In the Summer of 1907, it was his devastating cross examination of Sir George Gough Arbuthnot that led Justice Sir S. Subramania Iyer to proceed with insolvency action against him.
 The following line of questioning is especially insightful into the kind of malpractices that Sir George Arbuthnot indulged in:

 Question (by Krishnaswamy Iyer) : Where is it stated that the amount mentioned is the balance standing against McKenzie and due by him ?